 To these lame arguments, I counter:

-“Do you feel guilty for using a dishwasher, instead of cleaning every grimy ork and sippy cup by hand?”
+“Do you feel guilty for using a dishwasher, instead of cleaning every grimy fork and sippy cup by hand?”

-and “Do you think Barack Obama does his own laundry?
+and, “Do you think Barack Obama does his own laundry?
 And why not?
 Because he has more important things to do!
-And so do you!”
+So do you!”

 and, “Really?
 Do you really think that your child will grow up incapable of knowing how to mop a floor in an emergency?
 For real?”

-Today I have a weekly house cleaner, a handyman on speed dial for various projects, and a power drill, bottle of 409 and common sense for times when I find myself in a pinch.
+Today, in addition to Sandra, I have a handyman on speed dial for various projects, and a power drill, bottle of 409 and common sense for times when I find myself in a pinch.
 Sure, I could do these things myself.
 Instead I use the time these services afford me to build my business, enjoy my kids, lavish in a constantly-more-or-less-clean home and just chill out.

 My friend Aleksandra Todorova worked on this infographic for Dashlane.com about just how to outsource your life.
 You can pay someone to do just about anything – and this lays out not just how to do so, but compelling stats on why it is simply silly not to: